schlitzered/pep3143daemon/doc/source/intro.rst

 The close method of DeamonContext is implemented as a dummy method.
 According to the PEP, this method should mark the instance as closed.
-It would also call the __exit__ method of a PidFile context object, if one is attached.
+It would also call the __exit__ method of a PidFile context manager, if one is attached.

 The close method is not implemented, because it is not possible to close a